DivineOmega/ThisIsHowIRole/README.md

 Now you need to set some environmental variables to point TIHIR towards your database.
 Something similar to the following will do the trick.
-If you're using Laravel, use can put this in your `.env` file.
+If you're using Laravel, you can put this in your `.env` file.
 If not, you can use PHP's built in `putenv` function.

 ```